speedlight/dotified/README.md

 dotfiles for my allways used apps ;)

 The install script can be run in silent or interactive modes.
 Silent mode dont ask for any confirmation.
 Interactive mode, ask confirmation in some steps like backup of original dotfiles.
-Look at install.sh for see what is really happening.
+Look at install.sh for details.

 INSTALL: